 Step 4: Select the Trash deleted files and click Restore to place them to their original location.

 Don’t panic if you don't have a Time Machine backup.
 Try a free file recovery tool for Mac to recover files from empty Trash.
 The steps to perform macOS empty Trash recovery are as follows:

 Step 1: Install and launch *Stellar Data Recovery Free Edition software in your MacBook, Mac mini, or iMac.

 Step 2: From the “Select What To Recover” screen, select the type of files that you want to recover, then click Next.

-Step 3: From the “Select Location” screen, select the startup disk (Macintosh HD) to perform Trash recovery.
-The trash folder is located in the startup disk, and you need to recover data from Trash.
+Step 3: From the “Select Location” screen, select Macintosh HD the Startup disk to perform empty Trash recovery.

 Step 5: After completing scanning, the software lists all the recoverable files and folders present in the drive in a tree view under Classic, File, and Deleted Lists.
 Select Deleted List, then navigate the folders.

 |Tip: To avoid rescanning the drive, save the scan information using the Save Scan feature of the software.
 You can use the Load Scan feature to fetch the saved scan list anytime and recover data.|